Last Updated on December 24, 2020 by Janet Frost

 - Pabst Mansion in Milwaukee, WI was the home of Capt Frederick Pabst a Great Lakes ship captain who married into the brewing family of Philip Best.
 This home built in 1890’s represents the Gilded Age of America and the Brewing Industry of Milwaukee.
 See my post here.

 - Hearst Castle in San Simeon, California was the opulent home of William Randolph Hearst, media tycoon of the 1930’s and 40’s.

 Go!
 Learn Things at the Hearst Castle

 Cultural or Heritage Travel

 Whether seeking your own “roots” or the culture of peoples long gone, it is fascinating to visit these historic sites.

 The popular drama series Vikings on The History Channel has piqued interest in these early marauding peoples.
 Viking historic destinations include:

-Be sure to subscribe to the blog and follow all our great travel ideas.
+Be sure to subscribe to the blog and follow all the 12 Days of Travel Themes.

 Day 1: Culinary Tourism